 Last Updated on

-Here are our Picks of the Best Beginner and Mid-Level Dive Computers
+Here are our Picks of the Best Beginner and Recreational Dive Computers

 Unless you're one of the few lucky ones that has just been Open Water certified and already know that you're taking your diving all the way, then picking a new dive computer can be tricky work.

 Dive computers are a technical piece of equipment.
 Manufacturers are improving on the features they're including more rapidly now than in the past.

 Features that were considered high-end a little while ago are now becoming more common on the entry level dive computers as their prices also come down.
 This give new divers the opportunity to get a reliable and safe piece of dive equipment at a very reasonable price.

 Below is my list of recommended dive computers for both beginners and recreational Scuba divers.

 Click on the link below to take you to the answer of your most pressing question or keep scrolling to read the entire article.